Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/02-alignment.md

 # index the BAMs
 samtools index *sorted.bam
 ```
-Note that I change `--outSAMtype` to `BAM sortedByCoord` so that we dont have to
+Note that I change `--outSAMtype` to `BAM sortedByCoord` so that we dont have to convert SAM to BAM and run `sort`.

 View the reports quickly:
 ```bash